bmndc/nokia-leo/README.md

 Aleph Security has a deep-dive blog post into exploiting the nature of EDL mode on Qualcomm-chipset devices that you can read [here](https://alephsecurity.com/2018/01/22/qualcomm-edl-1).

-Booting into this mode, the phone's screen will turn almost black as if it has been turned off, but in fact it still receives commands over Qualcomm's proprietary protocol called Sahara (Firehose on newer devices).
+Booting into this mode, the phone's screen will flash the 'enabled by KaiOS' logo momentarily, then turn almost black as if it's been turned off, but in fact it still receives commands over Qualcomm's proprietary protocol called Sahara (Firehose on newer devices).
 With a [suitable digitally-signed programmer in MBN/ELF file format](https://edl.bananahackers.net) and some instruction-bundled tools, the most popular one being QFIL (Qualcomm Flash Image Loader), one can send commands from a computer to the phone over USB.

 ---
 </details>

+You can also **force reboot** the phone by holding the top Power button and the # key at any time.

 EDL loader for the international version of this phone (not TA-1324) can be found on BananaHackers' [EDL archive site](https://edl.bananahackers.net/loaders/8k.mbn) with hardware ID 0x009600e100420029 (a copy is available [here](../main/8k.mbn)).
 The US version of this phone has been signed with a different PK_HASH and needs a different firehose loader which we currently don't have in archive.